-- Read the rest of the login response from the server, processing the remaining tokens until the final DONE token is read, as it does with a normal login response. - Discard all information read from the original login response except for the routing information supplied in the Routing ENVCHANGE token. - Any information in the original login response (for example, the language, collation, packet size, or database mirroring partner) will not apply to the subsequent connection established to the alternate server specified in the Routing ENVCHANGE token. - Close the original connection, and enter the "Final State" state.
+- Read the rest of the login response from the server, processing the remaining tokens until the final DONE token is read, as it does with a normal login response. - Discard all information read from the original login response except for the routing information supplied in the Routing ENVCHANGE token. - Any information in the original login response (for example, the language, collation, packet size, or database mirroring partner) will not apply to the subsequent connection established to the alternate server specified in the Routing ENVCHANGE token. - Close the original connection and enter the "Final State" state.
 The original connection cannot be used for any other purpose after the Routing ENVCHANGE token is read and the response is drained.

-3.2.5.10 Final State
+3.2.5.11 Final State

-The connection is disconnected.
+The "Final State" state is achieved when the application layer has finished the communication and the lower-layer connection is disconnected.
 All resources for this connection will be recycled by the TDS server.